mondrian-framework/mondrian-framework/CONTRIBUTING.md

-  rest-fastify/          Fastify adapter for rest graphql/               GraphQL schema/resolver generator graphql-yoga/          Yoga adapter for graphql direct/                native RPC runtime aws-sqs/               SQS consumer aws-lambda-{rest,sqs}/ Lambda handlers cron/                  scheduled runtime cli-commander/         CLI runtime cli/                   ready-built CLI for schema diffing ci-tools/              CI helpers (build OAS / GraphQL reports, schema diff) docs/                  Docusaurus site (canonical docs) example/               reference app (REST + GraphQL + Direct on Fastify)
+  rest-fastify/          Fastify adapter for rest graphql/               GraphQL schema/resolver generator graphql-yoga/          Yoga adapter for graphql aws-sqs/               SQS consumer aws-lambda-{rest,sqs}/ Lambda handlers cron/                  scheduled runtime docs/                  Docusaurus site (canonical docs)
 ```

-When in doubt, look at how `packages/example/` uses the package you are modifying — every public API has at least one usage there.
+When in doubt, look at the per-package `tests/` for a usage example, or check the [template project](https://github.com/mondrian-framework/template) for an end-to-end application.

 ## Submitting a change

-1. **Fork** the repository and create a branch from `develop` (the default base branch).
+1. **Fork** the repository and create a branch from `main` (the default base branch).
 2. **Make your changes**, keeping commits focused.
 Follow the [conventional commits](https://www.conventionalcommits.org/) format if possible (`fix:`, `feat:`, `docs:`, `refactor:`, `chore:`).
 3. **Add tests** — every behavioral change should have at least one vitest test.
 Bug fixes ideally include a regression test that fails before the fix.
 4. **Run the full suite** locally: